-The American Planning Association (APA) honors the planners working to help communities heal, recover and grow toward a stronger future with the 2021 National Planning Awards.
+The American Planning Association (APA) honors the planners working to help communities heal, recover and ,grow toward a stronger future with the 2021 National Planning Awards.

-CHICAGO (June 10, 2021) – The four 2021 National Planning Award recipients illustrate how planners are helping communities move forward by healing past inequities, overcoming the impacts of the COVID-19 pandemic and creating better access to opportunity.
+CHICAGO (June 10, 2021) – The four 2021 National Planning Award recipients illustrate how planners are helping communities move forward by healing past inequities, overcoming the impacts of the COVID-19 pandemic, and creating better access to opportunity.
 The American Planning Association (APA) presents its awards annually to elevate the importance of planning within our communities.
 The recipients were honored today at a virtual ceremony.

 "This year's award recipients demonstrate that planners can help communities move forward to more equitable and prosperous outcomes, even when faced with uncertainty," said Kristen Asp, AICP, 2021 APA awards jury chair.
-"Planning is necessary to keep communities thriving and to ensure better quality of life for all residents."
+"Planning is necessary to keep communities thriving and to ensure a better quality of life for all residents."